Soviet locomotive class AA20

 The SZD Class AA20 was a one-off experimental 4-14-4 steam locomotive constructed in the Soviet Union by Krupp and the Voroshilovgrad Locomotive Factory in 1934 for the Sovetskie Zheleznye Dorogi (SŽD).
-Two locomotives were set to be built, but due to the construction of the railway's more powerful FD Class, only AA20-1 was built, leaving the second AA20 incomplete.
+Two locomotives were set to be built, but due to the construction of the railway's more successful and widespread FD Class, only AA20-1 was built, leaving the second AA20 incomplete.

 Wheel arrangement

-The AA20 was a "4-14-4" (Russian notation: 2-7-2) locomotive (using the Whyte notation classification of steam locomotives by wheel arrangement).
-It featured four leading wheels, fourteen coupled driving wheels (seven axles) in a rigid frame, and four trailing wheels.
+Under the Whyte notation for the classification of steam locomotives, 4-14-4 represents the wheel arrangement of four leading wheels, fourteen coupled driving wheels (seven axles) in a rigid frame, and four trailing wheels.

 Equivalent classifications in other notations would have been: